jillesvangurp/www.jillesvangurp.com/pages/index.md

 Jilles holds a PHD in Software Engineering from the University of Groningen in the Netherlands (2003) where he also worked as a postdoc, a Swedish Licentiate degree from the Blekinge Institute of Technology (2001), and an master degree from the University of Utrecht 1999.

-## Available for
+## Available For

 - Architecture reviews or workshops
 - Team trouble shooting
-- General advice on tech, roadmap, or product
+- General consulting on tech, roadmap, or product
-- High level advice on search architecture
+- High level consulting on search architecture & Elasticsearch

 ## Contact